About HAT's Bat Program | What you can do

-There are 10 known species of bats on Vancouver Island, and all of them face threats from habitat loss, predatation by cats, and from the future arrival of White Nose Syndrome.
+There are 9 known species of bats on Vancouver Island, and all of them face threats from habitat loss, predation by cats, and from the future arrival of White Nose Syndrome.
 Unfortunately, we know little about bat habits and population on Vancouver Island.
-HAT's Community Bat Program is working to better understand bats in the Capital region, and helping homeowners with bats in buildings find ways to live with the bats, or exclude them in a way that does not harm them.
+HAT's Community Bat Program is working to better understand bats in the CRD, and helping homeowners with bats in buildings to find ways to live with the bats, or exclude them in a way that does not harm them.

 About Bats in the Capital region